Keyboard shortcuts

 • vLLM, LiteLLM, and other OpenAI-compatible servers

-Set the --base-url flag or OPENAI_BASE_URL environment variable to point at the alternative endpoint.
+Set the profile’s base_url (or the --base-url flag for one run) to point at the alternative endpoint.

 claude-api vs claude-oauth